The Cheat Meal Cheatsheet

 Adjust Your Calories

-Calories are the name of the game when it comes to cheat meals and losing or putting on weight.
-Apart from following a daily caloric goal, you should keep a note of your weekly (and monthly) calorie intake.
+Calories are the name of the game when it comes to your diet as a whole, not even just a cheat meal, but if you are aiming at losing or putting on weight then your caloric intake is one of the most important aspects.
+Apart from following a daily caloric goal, you should keep a note of your weekly (and monthly) calorie intake to make sure that you are on the right track for hitting your goals.

 If you eat an additional 1,000 unplanned calories on a Sunday, your goal should be to deduct it from the next week’s sum.
-For example, reduce 333 calories each from Monday, Tuesday, and Wednesday to stay on track with your progress.
+For example, if you accidentally overeat that amount of calories, then you should look to reduce reduce 333 calories each from Monday, Tuesday, and Wednesday to stay on track with your progress.

 Once you follow all these steps, you’ll start to appreciate your diet and fit lifestyle more because you’ll know that falling for a single cheat meal will require you to put in a lot of work.